CarolineVHK/Churn_prediction/README.md

 # 🔧 Installation

 To utilize the model with the existing data, no installation is required.
-Simply access StreamLite via: [StreamLite Link].
+Simply access StreamLite via: [StreamLite Link](https://carolinevhk-churn-prediction-app-qz0a13.streamlit.app/).

 For implementation with custom data, clone the repository and follow the instructions detailed in the `requirements.txt` file.